 Why is it that some companies, regardless of the press of the urgent and the demands of the customers, find time to provide regular training and development opportunities for their sales force, and others, in the same industry, just can’t make the time?

-I think everyone would agree with this statement: Better sales people sell more than average sales people.
+1. I think everyone would agree with this statement:

 I’m not perfect yet, even though I have tried to get there my whole life.
 Rarely does a day go by that I don’t find myself saying, “I should have done this or that better.”
 Unfortunately, it is in the nature of sales that one is never as good as he can be.
 Vince Lombardi aptly summed up the challenge of continuous improvement in a different area: